Minneapolis, Minnesota April 1999

 “If it doesn’t take too long.”

-“You are pretty…Without all that frou-frou stuff you do.”
+“You are pretty, without all that frou-frou stuff you do.”

-“Wesley, you’re supposed to hug me back when I hug you.”
+“You’re supposed to hug me back when I hug you.”

 I took his arms, placing them around my waist, which resulted in him nuzzling his face in my breasts.

 I shook out my jeans, green, stretchy, silk turtleneck sweater, and set out my black ankle boots.
-A plastic zip lock bag in one of my boots contained black panties and bra; socks were in the other boot.
+A plastic zip lock bag in one of my boots contained black panties and bra.
+Socks were in the other boot.
 I stuffed the fifties outfit into the overnight bag.

 In spite of his George Harrison qualities, my attraction for Wesley didn’t surface immediately.
 Several parties later, his naïve, unique manner seduced me.
-Wesley didn’t use slick lines or put forth pretenses, only straightforward, unpolished fun.
+He didn’t use slick lines or put forth pretenses, only straightforward, unpolished fun.

 “Hello.”